dominicbachmann/talks/talks/2026-angular-typed-router/slides/README.md

 Introducing compile time safety for your Angular routes.

-To view the slides, download the GitHub repo, run pnpm dev and open your browser to http://localhost:5173
+To view the slides, download the GitHub repo, install the dependencies, run the dev script and open your browser to http://localhost:5173

 ```bash
 git clone https://github.com/dominicbachmann/talks.git